zengm-games/json-web-streams/README.md

 what if data comes in binary, do we need TextDecoderStream?

-emit object rather than array?
+emit object rather than array? would be nice to add other props like wildcards, multiIndex

 typescript for stream inputs/outputs, including generic for output objects

 - validator for output objects?

 add example for multiple jsonPaths

+Do I need to structuredClone value on emit?
+Consider nested objects, confusing if they are linked

 ## Future